markus-wa/demoinfocs-golang/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/markus-wa/demoinfocs-golang/tags).
 There is one caveat however: Beta features - which are marked as such via comments and in release notes - may change in minor releases.

-It's recommended to use some kind of dependency management system such as [dep](https://github.com/golang/dep) to ensure reproducible builds.

 ## Projects using demoinfocs-golang